mhbeals/scissorsandpaste/Individual MD Entries/1819-10-27_Aberdeen Journal_155.md

                     that General Bolivar, who had been joined by one of Murillo's Generals, with a number of troops, was making rapid advances towards Santa Fe with upwards of 5000 men ; and it was expected the next courier would announce[?] the fall of that place.
-An Aide-de Camp of the Governor of that place arrived at Carthagena at midnight with the above information.
+An Aide-deCamp of the Governor of that place arrived at Carthagena at midnight with the above information.
 Another account states, that the Venezuelian army, under General Bolivar in person, had obtained